$\del\delbar$-Lemma and Bott-Chern cohomology of twistor spaces: Introduction

 In Section~3, we also consider the case of twistor spaces $Z$ of fake projective planes $M$, showing that the Fr\"olicher spectral sequence of $Z$ does not degenerate at the first step; hence, in particular, $Z$ does not satisfy the $\partial \overline\partial$-lemma.
 Finally, in the last section, we compute explicitly the Dolbeault cohomology of the twistor space $Z$ associated to the flat four-dimensional torus.

-{\sl Acknowledgments.} This work arose from the AIM workshop \lq \lq Geometric partial differential equations from unified string theories”.
+{\sl Acknowledgments.} The authors are grateful to the anonymous reviewer for the insightful comments that improved the presentation of the paper.
+This work arose from the AIM workshop \lq \lq Geometric partial differential equations from unified string theories”.
 The authors are grateful for the great working environment provided by AIM.
 A. Fino, N. Tardini and A. Tomassini are partially supported by the Project PRIN 2022 ``Real and Complex Manifolds: Geometry and Holomorphic Dynamics 2022AP8HZ9'' and by GNSAGA of INdAM.
 G. Grantcharov is partially supported by a grant from the Simons Foundation (\#853269).
 L. Vezzoni is partially supported by the project PRIN 2022 ``Differential-geometric aspects of manifolds via Global Analysis" and by GNSAGA of INdAM.
+We also thank M. Verbitsky for pointing out to us the reference \cite{campana2} and L. Di Cerbo for the information on fake projective planes.